LispCookbook/cl-cookbook/debugging.md

 (setf *counter* 0)
 ~~~

-and eval it as usual with `M-x slime-eval-region` for instance.
+and eval it as usual with `C-c C-c` or `M-x slime-eval-region` for instance.
 The output should change.

-See the references for more pointers.
+That's how Ron Garret debugged the Deep Space 1 shuttle from the earth
+in 1999:

+> we were able to debug and fix a race condition that had not shown up during ground testing.
+(Debugging a program running on a $100M piece of hardware that is 100 million miles away is an interesting experience.
+Having a read-eval-print loop running on the spacecraft proved invaluable in finding and fixing the problem.

 ## References